NVIDIA/cloud-native-stack/playbooks/readme.md

 - Check if Helm installed
 - Install Helm, if not already installed
 - Install the NVIDIA GPU Operator
+- Install the NVIDIA Network Operator

-### Validate EGX Platform
+### Validate NVIDIA Cloud Native Core

-The Ansible EGX Platform validation playbook will do the following:
+The Ansible NVIDIA Cloud Native Core validation playbook will do the following:

 - Validate if Kubernetes cluster is up
 - Check if node is up and running